iainurquhart/scrub/README.md

 Scrub uses the HTMLawed library, browse the documentation for options for the [Deny Attributes](http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed/htmLawed_README.htm#s3.4) and [Elements](http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed/htmLawed_README.htm#s3.3) fields.

 The documentation there is a bit crap sorry, I'll be looking at making a more consice set of examples soon.

+## Basic Examples

+Setting 'Elements' to:

+	* -span

+Will allow everything except spans.
+(The asterisk is important)

+* * *

+Setting 'Deny attributes' to:

+	class, style

+Will disallow classes and style attributes to all elements.

+* * *

+Any questions, feature requests etc, please use the issue tracker here on GitHub.